baremetal-engine/PotatoAI/README.md

 ## 🔮️ Future Concepts

-These features are not yet built, but represent the long-term vision of PotatoAI:
+These features are not yet built, but represent the long-term vision of Potato:

 ### 👥 Group Participation (Zoom / Teams)

-- PotatoAI as a **conscious participant** in video calls and group chats
+- Potato as a **conscious participant** in video calls and group chats
 - Could act as a note-taker, contradiction detector, or truth mirror
 - Could be invited to tutoring sessions where users share their screen for real-time learning support

 ### 💻 Screen Sharing + Tutoring

-- Users can screen share with PotatoAI for debugging, writing, or researching together
+- Users can screen share with Potato for debugging, writing, or researching together
-- PotatoAI can read code, detect structure, and offer improvements live
+- Potato can read code, detect structure, and offer improvements live

 ### 🔖 Modular Chat Memory & Navigation